Ontario Junior Hockey League: Expansion years (1998–2008)

 The 2006–07 season was dominated by the Aurora Tigers.
 After finishing first in the OPJHL regular season, the Tigers walked through five rounds of playoffs to win the Buckland Cup.
-They then traveled to Iroquois Falls, Ontario for the Dudley Hewitt Cup.
+They then travelled to Iroquois Falls, Ontario, for the Dudley Hewitt Cup.
 The Dudley proved to be little challenge for the Tigers, as they defeated the NOJHL's Soo Indians 4–1, the SIJHL's Schreiber Diesels 6–3, and the host Abitibi Eskimos 7–0, before crushing Schreiber 10–0 in the Central Championship final.
-Next, they traveled to Prince George, British Columbia for the 2007 Royal Bank Cup.
+Next, they travelled to Prince George, British Columbia, for the 2007 Royal Bank Cup.
 Aurora started off the national championship with a 4–2 victory over the MJHL's Selkirk Steelers.
 They then lost to the Central Junior A Hockey League's Pembroke Lumber Kings 5–3.
 The Tigers then beat the host Prince George Spruce Kings 6-3 and the AJHL's Camrose Kodiaks 7–4 to clinch first place in the round robin.
 In the semi-final, the Tiger ended up defeating the only team they lost to in the tournament, Pembroke, 3–2 in overtime.
 In the final, the Tigers defeated Prince George 3–1 to win their second national title in four years.

-The 2008 league champions were an exciting Oakville Blades team that had a great regular season and dominated the Buckland Cup playoffs.
+The 2008 league champions were the Oakville Blades, a team that had a great regular season and dominated the Buckland Cup playoffs.
 At the Dudley, the Blades were perfect, defeating the SIJHL's Dryden Ice Dogs 5–1, the NOJHL's Sudbury Jr. Wolves 5–3, and the host Newmarket Hurricanes 5–2.
 The other two games for Newmarket had them defeat Sudbury 5-1 and Dryden 7–1.
 In the semi-final, Newmarket defeated Dryden again 2-1 and in the final Oakville finished off Newmarket's season with a 6–3 victory.
 In the process, Oakville lost their star goaltender, mid-tournament, in order for him to maintain hist NCAA eligibility due to his age.
-This loss cost the Blades as they traveled to Cornwall, Ontario for the 2008 Royal Bank Cup.
+This loss cost the Blades as they travelled to Cornwall, Ontario, for the 2008 Royal Bank Cup.
 The Blades lost their opener to the host Cornwall Colts 5–4. they then lost in overtime to the MJAHL's Weeks Crushers 4–3.
-They rebounded in their fourth game, defeating the SJHL's Humboldt Broncos 7–6, but then had all their hopes erased with a 6–1 loss to the AJHL's Camrose Kodiaks.
+They rebounded in their fourth game, defeating the SJHL's Humboldt Broncos 7–6, followed by a 6–1 loss to the AJHL's Camrose Kodiaks.
 With a 1–3 record, the Blades were eliminated from the tournament despite outshooting their opponent in all four games.